We developed and completed 4 housing schemes in York between 2014 and 2017, as part of phase 1 of the build programme.

 Building locations and progress

+In addition to building new temporary accommodation and general needs housing, we are looking to improve, replace and/or expand Elderly Person Provision in York.
 The plans aim to help older people to stay independent in their own home for as long as possible while offering a choice of accommodation to meet their requirements.